 UConn MARS quick guide to getting data off BaseSpace

-Yeah! the wet lab processing is done and you have data.
-You’ve gotten an email from firstname.lastname@example.org with a link to your project.
-Clicking that will take you to BaseSpace where you can log in, click on the project tab (folder icon on the top bar), then click “Samples” on the left side of the screen to confirm the project share.
+Yeah!
+The wet lab processing is done and you have data.
+You’ve gotten an email from email@example.com with a link to your project.
+Clicking that will take you to BaseSpace where you can log in and accept the invite in the pop-up that appears on screen.
+Another pop-up will appear in the bottom right corner of the screen to confirm the project share.

-All of the files from one project will go into a folder, within that folder each sample will be in its own folder, and the actual data will be in Data/Intensities/BaseCalls/. **UPDATE** as of Nov 2016 Illumina changed this file structure and there are no longer “Data/Intensities/BaseCalls/” folders.
-If you have old and new samples sequenced by MARS, be aware that they will have different file structures.
+All of the files from one project will go into a folder.
+Within the project folder, each sample will be in its own folder; this is where the two fastq’s will be.
 We use the sample barcode to identify each sample so the fastq are named with that barcode, but I tell BaseSpace to use your sample name as the folder name.
 BaseSpace adds 8 numbers to the end of the project and sample folders that you can just ignore.

 If you are analyzing amplicons you might want to check out my mothur batch processing file or my bash file.
 The batch file has more details of whats happening, the bash file is what I’m actively using on the UConn/UCH HPC1 so there may be slight differences.